python/cpython/Doc/howto/argparse.rst

 * That's a snippet of the help text.
-It's very useful in that you can come across a program you have never used before, and can figure out how it works simply by reading it's help text.
+It's very useful in that you can come across a program you have never used before, and can figure out how it works simply by reading its help text.

 The basics